Rishav1996/CognitoEDA/README.md

    Each suggested EDA step is executed on the DataFrame using a Pandas agent, and the results are collected.
 3. **Structured Output:**
    The question-answer pairs are converted into a readable report using another LLM agent, following a structured template.
+4. **Statistics Extraction:**
+   Additional statistical steps are generated and executed, with results saved in a structured format.
+5. **Business Insights & HTML Generation:**
+   Business insights are generated from metadata/statistics, and then converted into interactive HTML reports.

 ---